 Superdrug products are both cruelty free and vegan, way to go Superdrug.
-They are offering 3 advent calendars (affiliate link) this year to suit different budgets from £30, £60 and £100.
-This one is their cheapest option and includes 24 mini cosmetics.
+They are offering 3 advent calendars this year to suit different budgets from £30, £60 and £100.
+However, they are currently on offer making them £20, £30 and £50!

 Revolution Makeup Obsession Count On Me Advent Calendar 2020 – £30

 Makeup Obsession is a sub brand of Revolution.
 New to the market this year is their all cruelty free and vegan advent calendar with 25 products for £30.
 It looks like it would be a great gift for younger women/girls.
 You can buy it here (affiliate link).

 Boots No7 advent calendar 2020 – £45

 For the first ever year Boots No7 has finally made it on to my cruelty free list as they have now been confirmed as having cruelty free status.
 It goes on sale 15th October and is expected to sell out fast but if you sign up to their waiting list here (affiliate link) you get access to buy on 14th October.
 Cost £45, worth £172.50.
 Last year it sold out in a day so be quick.

 Nyx Diamonds and Ice Please 24 Day Advent Calendar 2020 – £50